Optimal design of compliant displacement magnification mechanisms using stress-constrained topology optimization based on effective energy: Numerical examples

 \subsection{Displacement magnification mechanisms}

 Figure \ref{fig:magni_cond} displays the fixed design domain and boundary conditions of the displacement magnification problem.
-The output vector $\bm{e}$ is a right--direction vector of size $1.0$, and the regularization parameter $\tau$ is set to $1.0 \times 10^{-4}$.
+Parameters for optimization are listed in Table \ref{tab:magni_param}.
+The output vector $\bm{e}$ is a right--direction vector of size $1.0$.
 The fixed design domain is discretized using a structural mesh and three-node triangular plane stress elements whose length is $5.0 \times 10^{-3}$ L. The other conditions are the same as in the inverter problem.

 As in Section \ref{subsec:inv}, we examine the effect of the Lagrange multiplier $\mu$ on the stress constraint and the parameters $\alpha$ and $\beta$ in the objective function on the resulting optimal configurations.
-We set 20 conditions as listed in Table \ref{tab:magni_disp}.
+We set 15 conditions as listed in Table \ref{tab:magni_disp}.
 In all conditions, $\alpha$, $\beta$ and $\mu$ are set to the same values as mentioned Section \ref{subsec:inv}.
-Table \ref{tab:magni_disp} presents the values of the evaluation functions for each condition, while Figure \ref{fig:def_magni_mu} presents the deformation diagram of conditions (e) and (g).
+Table \ref{tab:magni_disp} presents the values of the evaluation functions for each condition, while Figure \ref{fig:def_magni_mu} presents the deformation diagram of conditions (d) and (f).
 Figure \ref{fig:shape_magni_mu} displays the optimal configuration of the displacement magnification mechanism for each condition, while Figure \ref{fig:mises_magni_mu} presents the distribution of the von Mises stress for each condition.
+Figure \ref{fig:magni_conce} presents the enlarged view of the von Mises stress concentration area in conditions (g) and (i).

-As illustrated in Figures \ref{fig:shape_magni_mu}(i), (m), and (q), in the condition $\mu = 0$ and $\beta = 1$, the structure is not connected to the fixed boundary $\Gamma_{u}$ and is only displaced as a rigid body.
-For this reason, the values of $U_o$ and $U_i$ in these conditions are denoted as N/A in Table \ref{tab:magni_disp}.
-This is a result of prioritizing the output displacement over the stiffness against the input force.
-However, in condition (d), the result demonstrates maximization of the stiffness against the input force as a result of applying strong stress constraints and increasing the stiffness against the input force.
+As illustrated in Figures \ref{fig:shape_magni_mu} (a), (b), and (c), the result is similar to the structure obtained by maximizing the stiffness against the input force as a result of applying strong stress constraints and increasing the stiffness against the input force.
 To avoid this result, it is necessary to adjust the proposed parameters $\alpha$ and $\beta$.
-As illustrated in Table \ref{tab:magni_disp}, the value of $U_o/U_i$ is larger than 1.0 in all conditions except conditions (i), (m), (q), and (d).
+As illustrated in Table \ref{tab:magni_disp}, the value of $U_o/U_i$ is larger than 1.0 in all conditions.
 This signifies that the input displacement is magnified as the output displacement.

 As in the displacement inverter problem, for the same value of $\mu$, the values of $U_o$ and $U_i$ are smaller when $\alpha > \beta$ than when $\alpha = \beta$, and increase when $\beta > \alpha$.
 The above results indicate that the effects of parameters $\alpha$ and $\beta$ are as assumed in the formulation for the displacement magnification mechanism problem.